gideon-jacob/pec-mentee-management-system/agent-docs/UI_DESCRIPTION.md

             - **Dialog Component:**
                 - `DialogContent`: A modal window that appears overlaid on the page.
                 - `DialogHeader`:
                     - `DialogTitle`: The title will dynamically change.
-It will display "Create New User" when creating, and "Edit User: [User's Name]" when editing.
+It will display "Create New User" when creating, and "Edit User: $$
+                    User's Name
+                    $$" when editing.
                     - `DialogDescription`: A brief instruction, e.g., "Fill in the details below to create or update a user account."
                 - **Form Fields:**
                     - `Label` for "Full Name": Paired with an `Input` field for the user's full name.